Potholder: Safety

-Pot-holders are a form of Personal Protective Equipment or PPE.
+Potholders are a form of personal protective equipment.
 They are used in kitchen settings to protect the kitchen staff from heat related injuries.
 However, one issue with having pot holders in commercial kitchens is that they are not sanitary.
-According to Food Service Technology 2.2, research has shown that Pot-holders are one of the sole culprits of cross contamination in the kitchen.
-This occurs when someone in the kitchen is working with raw food and then uses a Pot-holder without proper sanitation.
-When the next person uses the Pot-holder, they are subject to all the germs left behind previously.
-Another issue with Pot-holders is that the materials that they are made out of are often not water resistant, making them impossible to wash.
-This poses a problem because kitchens are full of accidental spills, and if a pot-holder becomes soiled, there is no quick solution to cleaning it.
+According to Food Service Technology 2.2, research has shown that Potholders are one of the sole culprits of cross contamination in the kitchen.
+This occurs when someone in the kitchen is working with raw food and then uses a potholder without proper sanitation.
+When the next person uses the potholder, they are subject to all the germs left behind previously.
+Another issue with potholders is that the materials that they are made out of are often not water resistant, making them impossible to wash.
+This poses a problem because kitchens are full of accidental spills, and if a potholder becomes soiled, it can be difficult to clean.
 If a pot holder becomes wet in any way, it becomes a steam burn risk.
-Because of these risks, Pot-holders have been banned from commercial kitchens in New Zealand, but there is no sign of them doing so in the United States anytime soon.
+Because of these risks, potholders have been banned from commercial kitchens in New Zealand, but there is no sign of this happening in the United States anytime soon.